-Active Learning Grants provide funding to support the (re)design of courses that will enhance student engagement and active learning.
+Active Learning Grants provide funding to support the implementation of teaching strategies to enhance student engagement and active learning.
 Award: $1,500 per project.
-Deadline: February 15, 2013.
+Deadline: February 14, 2014.

 The Summer Instructional Development Fellowship (SIDF) program supports faculty members’ efforts to enhance student learning by encouraging innovative approaches to instruction and the development of measurable learning outcomes.
-The 2013 SIDF program focuses on the development of innovative approaches to online and hybrid education.
-All materials must be received by 5:00 p.m. on April 22nd, 2013.
+The 2014 SIDF program focuses on developing innovative course designs that actively engage students in inquiry and discovery at the undergraduate level.
+Deadline: March 14, 2014.

 Related Grants and Awards

 The following programs are not sponsored by CITL, but do connect to teaching at IUB.

 The Indiana University Libraries offer an instructional development grant of $1,500 to create and reenergize courses that incorporate information fluency into undergraduate curricula and teach students how to do scholarly research.
 Deadline: March 14, 2014.

 Sustainability Course Development Fellowship (Vice Provost for Faculty and Academic Affairs Office of Sustainability)

 This award program supports faculty members' efforts to enhance teaching of topics related to sustainability and environmental literacy at the IU Bloomington campus.
 It will support innovative approaches to instruction of complex, interdisciplinary topics at both undergraduate and graduate levels.
 Service-learning courses and those that involve application of principles of sustainability to the IU Bloomington campus are of particular interest.
 Deadline: Annually on March 1.